 8. Affinity Diagrams

 An Affinity Diagram is a visual map that organizes ideas into categorized clusters after the initial brainstorming.
 This process of creating affinity diagrams is known as affinity mapping.
-Affinity mapping allows all ideas to be strategically analyzed- instead of just focusing on one of two standouts.
+Affinity mapping allows all ideas to be strategically analyzed, instead of just focusing on one or two standouts.
 As clear themes start to emerge, you can consider multiple solutions to each problem.
-They work well for brainstorming, Six Sigma, Design Thinking and UX Design.
-We’ve also compiled a useful list of tools and techniques for Design Thinking.
+This brainstorming technique works well for Six Sigma, Design Thinking and UX Design.

 9. What’s on your radar

-This template is a great way to rank ideas and concepts in order of importance or feasibility.
-The most important ideas are placed started in the center of the template and the less important ones are arranged closer to the periphery.
+A typical brainstorming session should generate a wide range of ideas without considering potential constraints.
+So once you’ve dumped a number of ideas on your board, the ‘What’s on your radar’ brainstorming template is a great way to rank ideas and concepts in order of importance or feasibility.
+Place the most important ideas in the center of the template and the less important ones closer to the periphery.
 The 4 quadrants help further categorize the ideas.

 10. Fishbone diagram

 When conducting a fishbone analysis, teams work together to categorize the factors contributing to a problem to uncover the major issues.
-This root cause analysis results in a focused map of the main contributing factors, enabling people to address the problems rather than just the symptoms.
+This root cause analysis will produce a map of the main contributing factors, so you can address the problems rather than just the symptoms.

 11. Crazy Eights

-The Crazy Eights technique is a great way to produce a wide range of diverse ideas from the whole team.
+The Crazy Eights technique is a great way to quickly generate a wide range of diverse ideas from the whole team.
 The concept is simple: give each team member eight minutes to sketch out eight ideas on a Crazy Eights template.
 The frenzy that follows can produce some pretty wild ideas.
-It is called Crazy Eights for a reason!
-Due to it’s illustrative nature, it’s highly popular for UX design, prototyping and Design Thinking.
+Due to its illustrative nature, it’s highly popular for UX design, prototyping and Design Thinking.

-SCAMPER is a brainstorming technique that expands your lateral thinking through seven creative prompts.
+SCAMPER is a brainstorming technique that expands your lateral thinking in seven different directions.
 The SCAMPER acronym stands for: